18F/portfolios/_portfolios/human-services.md

 project_weight: 2
 project_url:
 ---
-## We believe public w programs can be reliable, accessible, integrated, and effective.
+## We believe public benefits programs can be reliable, accessible, integrated, and effective.

 Our team of designers, developers, and acquisition specialists are federal employees working with federal, state, and local agencies including: